ro-berto/build/scripts/slave/recipe_modules/chromium_tests/chromium_recipe.md

 1. Add the builder to [`src/testing/buildbot/chromium.linux.json`](https://chromium.googlesource.com/chromium/src/+/master/testing/buildbot/chromium.linux.json)
    .
 1. Add the new builder to the buildbot master config.
-  * If the builder is not using [`builders.pyl`](https://chromium.googlesource.com/infra/infra/+/master/doc/users/services/buildbot/builders.pyl.md)
+  1. If the builder is not using [`builders.pyl`](https://chromium.googlesource.com/infra/infra/+/master/doc/users/services/buildbot/builders.pyl.md)
      , then you need to declare the new builder in [`master.cfg`](https://chromium.googlesource.com/chromium/tools/build.git/+/master/masters/master.chromium.linux/master.cfg)
      , assign it a recipe name and a slave pool (`slaves.cfg`).
-  * If the builder is using `builders.pyl`, then look at the [docs](https://chromium.googlesource.com/infra/infra/+/master/doc/users/services/buildbot/builders.pyl.md) and modify the corresponding file.
+  2. If the builder is using `builders.pyl`, then look at the [docs](https://chromium.googlesource.com/infra/infra/+/master/doc/users/services/buildbot/builders.pyl.md) and modify the corresponding file.
-3. Request a master restart [here](https://chromium.googlesource.com/infra/infra/+/master/doc/users/contacting_troopers.md)
+1. Request a master restart [here](https://chromium.googlesource.com/infra/infra/+/master/doc/users/contacting_troopers.md)
    .

 You also need to think about provisioning hardware for the new slaves.
-File a ticket with the label `Infra-Labs` with information about the hardware you need, and someone on the labs team will take a look at it, and help you get the hardware you need.
+File a ticket with the label `Infra-Labs` (http://go/infrasys-bug is a good place to start) with information about the hardware you need, and someone on the labs team will take a look at it, and help you get the hardware you need.

 #### Getting your bot on the main waterfall